One reader responds to Katie’s poems:

 Edited by Brendan Kennelly and Katie Donovan

-A portrait of Dublin through the ages by its novelists, poets, talkers, historians, anecdotalists and chron-iclers of all kinds, writing on the city’s poverty, opulence, gossip, revolutions, renewals everything.
+A portrait of Dublin through the ages by its novelists, poets, talkers, historians, anecdotalists and chroniclers of all kinds, writing about the city’s poverty, opulence, gossip, revolutions and renewals.

 £10.95 Paperback